yugabyte/yugabyte-db/docs/content/latest/deploy/manual-deployment/start-tservers.md

 ---

 {{< note title="Note" >}}

-For any cluster, the number of nodes on which the YB-TServers need to be started on **must** equal or exceed the replication factor in order for any table to get created successfully.
+For any cluster, the number of nodes on which the YB-TServer services need to be started **must** equal, or exceed, the replication factor in order for any table to get created successfully.

 {{< /note >}}

 ## Example scenario

 Let us assume the following.

-- We want to create a a 4 node cluster with replication factor `3`.
+- We want to create a a 4-node cluster with replication factor `3`.
       - We would need to run the YB-TServer process on all the 4 nodes say `node-a`, `node-b`, `node-c`, `node-d`
       - Let us assume the master private IP addresses are `172.151.17.130`, `172.151.17.220` and `172.151.17.140` (`node-a`, `node-b`, `node-c`)
 - We have multiple data drives mounted on `/home/centos/disk1`, `/home/centos/disk2`